 Thrillers About Advanced Weaponry

-Examples of advanced weapons can be found in the James Bond film The Man with the Golden Gun (1974) and the action film Light Blast (1985) that feature advanced lasers; the James Bond films Diamonds Are Forever (1971) and Die Another Day (2002) and the action film Under Siege 2: Dark Territory (1995) featuring satellite-based lasers; Death Dimension (1978) about the weapons potential of a weather control device; the black comedy Deal of the Century (1983), which features a robot plane; Eraser (1996) featuring particle beam guns; and Freedom Strike (1998) about a computer chip that controls weaponry.
+Elsewhere, Death Dimension (1978) concerns the weapons potential of a weather control device; the black comedy Deal of the Century (1983) features a robot plane; Eraser (1996) features the use of particle beam guns; and Freedom Strike (1998) concerns a computer chip that controls weaponry.

-In the novel ideas department Bells (1981) concerns a madman who can transmit explosions via telephone, while Live Wire (1992) concerns terrorists who employ a liquid that when drunken turns a person’s body into an explosive.
+In the novel ideas department, Bells (1981) concerns a madman who can transmit explosions via telephone, while Kamikaze (1986) concerned a scientist who found a means to remotely turn tv cameras into weapons that kill people on live broadcasts.
+Live Wire (1992) concerns terrorists who employ a liquid that when drunken turns a person’s body into an explosive.
 Ignition (2001) concerns the attempts to use a space launch as a presidential assassination tool.
+Super Tanker (2011) dealt with the problems in disposing of an unstable antimatter weapon being carried aboard the title vessel.

 Thrillers About Advanced Technology

-Films dealing with advanced technology might include The Chairman (1969) where Gregory Peck pretends to defect to China with a radio transceiver implanted in his head so that he can spy; The Formula (1980) about the quest for a Nazi fuel substitute; Chain Reaction (1996) about the fight over a process that creates cheap energy from water; The Saint (1997) concerning the quest for a cold fusion formula; and Charlie’s Angels (2019) that features a wireless energy device that has weapons potential.
+Films dealing with advanced technology might include The Chairman (1969) where Gregory Peck pretends to defect to China with a radio transceiver implanted in his head so that he can spy; The Formula (1980) about the quest for a Nazi fuel substitute; Chain Reaction (1996) about the fight over a process that creates cheap energy from water; The Saint (1997) concerning the quest for a cold fusion formula; Charlie’s Angels (2019) that features a wireless energy device that has weapons potential; and Black Warrant (2022) about terrorists with a device that can bring down the power grid.

 BrainWaves (1982) and Unforgettable (1996) both concern medical treatments whereby people inherit the memories of others.
 In both cases, the films lack interest in the details and ramifications of the process and after introducing it merely become thrillers about solving the murder of the dead person from whom the memories originate.